caspg/caspg.github.io/_drafts/playing-with-gpx-tracks-in-elixir-and-postgis.md

 ## Tracks controller

-We need to create `tracks_controller`, `tracks_view` and corresponding templates. `tracks_controller` will have two standard CRUD actions and one action for fetching track's GeoJSON asynchronously.
+Let's create `tracks_controller`, `tracks_view` and corresponding templates. `tracks_controller` will have two standard CRUD actions and one action, `geojson`, for fetching track's GeoJSON asynchronously.

 ```elixir
 defmodule GpxPhoenixWeb.Router do